micro-os-plus/utils-lists-xpack/README.md

-The test platforms are GNU/Linux, macOS and Windows; native tests are compiled with GCC and clang; tests for embedded platforms are compiled with arm-none-eabi-gcc and run via QEMU.
+The test platforms are GNU/Linux, macOS and Windows; native tests are compiled with GCC and clang; tests for embedded platforms are compiled with arm-none-eabi-gcc, aarch64-none-elf-gcc, riscv-none-elf-gcc and run via QEMU.

 There are two sets of tests, one that runs on every push, with a limited number of tests, and a set that is triggered manually,